 Disobedience is sometimes the right thing to do.
-Henry David Thoreau refused to pay a tax that supported a war he didn’t believe in, and in his book Civil Disobedience, he argued that breaking the law can be justified when the law is wrong.
+Henry David Thoreau refused to pay a tax that supported a war he didn’t believe in.
+In his book Civil Disobedience, he argued that breaking the law can be justified when the law is wrong.
 In the 20th century, Mahatma Ghandi used civil disobedience on a large scale to win India’s independence from Britain, and Martin Luther King Jr. used it to fight for civil rights in America.
 As long as an authority is neither inspired nor infallible, you do not owe that authority complete allegiance, and it is up to your own conscience how far you are willing to obey that authority.

 If the Governing Body ever effectively communicates the will of Jehovah, it gets this from either direct revelation or Biblical interpretation.
 Since they say they aren’t inspired, I presume this rules out direct revelation.
 This leaves us with Biblical interpretation.
 Vol 138, No. 1 2017 of The Watchtower has an article called

 Is It Just a Small Misunderstanding?
 This article prescribes some guidelines for understanding the Bible correctly.
-The first one is

-The Bible is designed to be understood by those who are humble and willing to learn (14).
-With respect to interpreting text, I expect humility would show itself as a willingness to consider other people’s interpretations and understand where they’re coming from.
-But in contrast to this, the Governing Body proclaims that its interpretation is the Truth, and if you question or defy its interpretation, you are at risk of being disfellowshipped and shunned.
+The first one is "The Bible is designed to be understood by those who are humble and willing to learn (14)."
+With respect to interpreting text, humility would be found in a recognition that you might be wrong and in a willingness to listen to other people’s interpretations and to try to understand where they’re coming from.
+But in contrast to this, the Governing Body proclaims that its interpretation is the Truth, and if you question or deny its interpretation, you are at risk of being disfellowshipped and shunned.
 I would not call this humility.
 I would call it arrogance.
-By insisting that they have the truth and by being unwilling to consider rival interpretations, they also show an unwillingness to learn.
+In being unwilling to tolerate differences in opinion, they show an unwillingness to learn.

-The second one is

-The Bible is directed at people who honestly want God’s help to understand it (15) If God was truly helping people understand the Bible, there would be a lot more agreement on what the Bible is saying.
-But there are plenty of Christian denominations with different interpretations of the Bible, and these surely include people who also asked God for help in understanding the Bible.
-This evidence shows that asking God for help in understanding the Bible doesn’t seem to work.
-It’s more likely that doing so just gives people more confidence in whatever interpretation they come up with, because they assume, erroneously, that God has guided them to this understanding.
-The third one is
+The second one is "The Bible is directed at people who honestly want God’s help to understand it (15)" If God was truly helping people understand the Bible, there would be a lot more agreement on what the Bible is saying.
+But there are plenty of Christian denominations with different interpretations of the Bible.
+These surely include people who have also asked God for help in understanding the Bible.
+So, asking God for help in understanding the Bible doesn’t seem to work.
+It’s more likely that doing so just leads people to assume that God supports whatever ideas they come up with.
+This allows them to bypass critical thinking, which can lead them a variety of different ways.

-Even though the world hasn’t ended yet, there is a long tradition of Christians applying Bible prophecy to current events and predicting the end of the world would come soon.
+Even though the world hasn’t ended yet, there is a long tradition of Christians applying Bible prophecy to current events and predicting the the world would soon end.
 When I was younger, I paid attention to the claims of Hal Lindsey and Herbert W. Armstrong about how Bible prophecy predicted current events and the imminent end of the world.
-The passage of time soon revealed that they were wrong.
-I have since become aware of others, both before and after them, who have failed at the same game.
-I know it’s tempting to use Bible prophecy as a roadmap to understanding the future, but it has never yet worked for anyone, including the Jehovah’s Witnesses.
+The passage of time soon revealed they were wrong.
+I have since become aware of others, both before and after, who have failed at the same game.4 It’s tempting to use Bible prophecy as a roadmap to understanding the future, but it has never yet worked for anyone, including the Jehovah’s Witnesses.